slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 #### How to get wealthy without luck

 <!--
+-- x\@tailopez] * First rule of making money, if you’re overly shy you’re going to be annihilated and die poor.

-- I don’t waste time with unpriced listings.
++ I don’t waste time with unpriced listings.
++ You thought you had uniquely identified a market opportunity, only to realize it’s a known inefficiency that’s nearly impossible to exploit.
 -->

 > *"You don’t get rich by spending your time to save money; you get rich by saving your time to make money."